5app/dare/README.md

 // SELECT name FROM table WHERE id = 1 LIMIT 1;
 ```

-## dare.get(Request Object)
+## dare.get(options Object)

-Alternatively a Request Object can be used instead.
+Alternatively a options Object can be used instead.

 e.g.